 San Francisco Towers is in San Francisco, California.
 The city offers a variety of nursing home options.
-This facility received an overall score of A+.
-Indeed, this is one of the top three nursing homes in the city.
-At the end of the day, this place ought to be a no brainer for most people.
-Keep reading to see this facility's category scores, which are equally impressive.
-You just can't do much better than a straight A profile.
+Sporting an overall score of A, this facility is one of the better nursing homes in San Francisco.
+This is impressive given that the city is one of the most promising cities in the nation when it comes to nursing home ratings.
+Based on our assessment, this place ought to be a wonderful choice for just about anybody.
+Keep reading to see this facility's category ratings, which are equally impressive.
+You really can't do much better than a straight A profile.

 San Francisco Towers

 - Home Health Agency

 - Assisted Living